-changes in health plan coverage of women.
-In the middle and bottom panels we examine the past year mammography outcome separately for women with a health plan (middle panel) and for women without a health plan (bottom panel).
-The results indicate that there are statistically significant utilization effects of mandates for women with a health plan in the DDD model in the middle panel of Table 4 (and sizable positive estimates for the fixed-effects model).
+In the top panel of Table 4 we show that the insurance mandates are not meaningfully associated with changes in health plan coverage of women.29 In the second panel we simply report the full-sample estimate for the same period over which the health insurance questions were asked (1991-2000) for women with no missing information on health insurance (a very small share fails to report health plan coverage).
+These models continue to indicate economically significant increases in past year mammography screenings associated with mandate adoption, though the point estimates are smaller than those in Table 2 (recall we lose many states who adopted mandates between 1987 and 1991 for this analysis).
+In the third and fourth panels we directly examine the past year mammography outcome separately for women with a health plan (third panel) and for women without a health plan (fourth panel).
+The results indicate that there are statistically significant utilization effects of mandates for women with a health plan in every specification in the third panel of Table 4.
 In contrast, we find much smaller (very near zero) and/or wrong-signed estimates of the effects of mandates on past year screening for the sample of women without a health plan in the bottom panel of Table 4, and none of these estimates is statistically significant.